AidasDir/LTE-Redirection_Attack/docs/2-setup-and-installation.md

 ## Next Steps

-After successful installation, proceed to "Running the Attack" to learn how to configure and operate the system.
+After successful installation, proceed to [Running the Attack](3-running-the-attack.md) to learn how to configure and operate the system.

 ---